Proposed EU law could threaten the internet -- and memes, experts say

 The European Parliament will vote Wednesday on legislation that some argue could change the internet as we know it.

-The proposed law, Article 13, would require large platforms like Facebook and Reddit to scan content before it's posted online and take down things they think could be stolen.
+The proposed law, Article 13, would require large platforms like Facebook and Reddit to scan content before it's posted online and take down material they think could be stolen.

-That means memes, which tend to use pictures that are subject to copyright, could be targeted, the Independent reports.
+That means memes, which often use pictures that are subject to copyright, could be targeted, the Independent reports.

 In an open letter to the president of the European Parliament, tech experts and prominent figures -- including World Wide Web inventor Tim Berners-Lee and Wikipedia founder Jimmy Wales -- said Article 13 presented an "imminent threat" to the future of the internet.